 Further information on the application process and on engagement events, where we will provide trusts with further information on the proposed school and answer any questions they may have, will be published on this page in due course.

-In the meantime, the Department for Education website outlines more about the process at the link below.
+In the meantime, the Department for Education website outlines more about the process: Apply to open a special or alternative provision free school.

 For details on closed competitions where Suffolk County Council were seeking a sponsor for a new school please visit Education and Learning Infrastructure Plan for more information.